Introduction: Neopixel Night Light

 Step 1: Design and Simulation

-As I mentioned earlier, I wanted to use the free Autodesk Circuits for this project.
+As I mentioned earlier, I wanted to use the free Tinkercad for this project.
 I decided to fully design, and test it there before ever touching any real electronics.
 This allowed me to make sure that everything (including the ATtiny85 firmware) would work.
 Here's that virtual circuit.
 You can press "Start Simulation" below to try it out.

 Step 2: The Necessary Parts